nuSTORM/gnomon/doc/source/install.rst

   make install

 .. hint:: **Mac users:** xerces gets confused about the architecture.
 It may be necessary to append ``CFLAGS="-arch x86_64" CXXFLAGS="-arch x86_64"`` to the configure command.
-Please check the output of `./configure` to make sure that it agrees with the output of `uname -m`.
+This is only relevant if the output of `./configure` does not agree with the output of `uname -m`.

 Step 5: GEANT4